 To Paula Dyson, Lynn Spikes and Duane Tarver, you guys are the best.
 You complete the team that makes us who we are.

 Nathan Rainwater and the guys of "KNK" Construction for their excellent work on the chapel.
 Charlie and the guys at "Charlie’s DeQuincy A/C & Heating” for making the air perfect.
 Joe Robertson and "Lyons Lumber" for always getting me what I needed and when I needed it.
 Jason Langley of "Custom Creations" for his excellent work on the new lettering and the stained glass window surround.
 B. G. Marler for his great job on painting and finish work.
 B. B. Mclean of "McLean's Tree Service" for your excellent work.
 Joe Miller, who always keeps the grounds looking great.

 I look forward to what the future holds and once again renew my commitment to this great city.
 To be a place where you don't find funeral business, but funeral service with always taking to heart that you only get one chance to say goodbye.

-Five years ago I came with no investors or business partners and not a part of any big group.
-I am very pleased to say that five years later, I am the only owner, stockholder and have no investors.
+Seven years ago I came with no investors or business partners and not a part of any big group.
+I am very pleased to say that seven years later, I am the only owner, stockholder and have no investors.
 I hope that one day my boys will continue on in the family business.